-The Arrhythmia Alliance is a national coalition of charities, patient groups, patients, carers, medical groups and allied professionals whodeal with cardiac arrhythmias.
-Useful patient information can be found at: http://www.heartrhythmalliance.org/aa/uk/for-patients
+The Arrhythmia Alliance is a national coalition of charities, patient groups, patients, carers, medical groups and allied professionals who deal with cardiac arrhythmias.

-The Heart Rhythm Society is an international society of specialists in cardiac arrhythmias.
-It is US based but has useful patient information leaflets on: https://www.hrsonline.org/Patient-Resources/Patient-Information-Sheets
+The Heart Rhythm Society (Upbeat) is a US based international society of specialists in cardiac arrhythmias.

 I use a well known bespoke medical records system and run my practice almost completely paperlessly.
 Any paper documents, eg contemporaneous notes, from our consultation are digitally stored and originals destroyed usually within 7 days of upload.
 As per legal requirements regarding medical records, your file will be retained up to 8 years after treatment has ended or after death.